jrodriguer/wenea-technical-app/README.md

 # REST API Project

 ## Overview
 This project provides a REST API that allows clients to interact with a database storing user information.
-The API allows clients to perform CRUD (create, read, update, delete) operations on the users collection.
+The API allows clients to perform CRUD (create, read, update) operations on the users collection.

 ## API Endpoints
 The following endpoints are available for this API: